waigo/waigo/docs/guide.md

 ## Running it

-If your project folder is located at e.g. `/dev/myapp` then Waigo will by default assume that the source code for your app will be located in a `src` subfolder, i.e. at `/dev/myapp/src`.
-This folder will from now on be referred to as your _"app folder"_.
-The folder containing it (i.e. `/dev/myapp`) will be referred to as the _"project folder"_.
+If your app folder is located at e.g. `/dev/myapp` then Waigo will by default assume that the source code for your app will be located in a `src` subfolder, i.e. at `/dev/myapp/src`.

-Inside your project folder run the following command:
+Inside your app folder run the following command:

 ```bash
 $ waigo init